course-details-portlet

 Required previous knowledge

-TGB4301 Mineral Processing, Basic Course or similar basic course in mineral processing covering, crushing, grinding, separation theory, screening and classifying, gravity separation, magnetic separation and flotation.
+TGB4301 Mineral Processing, Basic Course or similar basic course in mineral processing covering, crushing, grinding, separation theory, separation calculations, screening and classifying, gravity separation, magnetic separation, flotation, electrical separation and sensor-based sorting.

 Course materials